 Can I Eat Sweet Potato Skin?

 As mentioned above, before baking just ensure that the potatoes are scrubbed clean and any dirt/debris and odd bits are removed.

 What Is Compound Butter?

 Of course, you can enjoy these sweet potatoes as they are.
 However, I like to take things up a notch with compound butter.

 Compound butter is simply butter that has been infused with other flavours — in this case, cilantro, green onion, and a touch of cayenne pepper (essentially, a flavoured butter).

 To make flavoured butter, start with softened butter (store-bought or make your own butter) and blend in your other ingredients.
 You can use a little food processor for this or just a spoon — whatever you have on hand or prefer, really!

 If you don’t want to mess around with making compound butter, no worries!
 Just top this sweet potato with regular butter (and maybe a pinch of salt) and you’re good to go!

 Garnishes and Serving Suggestions

-Other delicious garnish options here are sesame seeds, sliced chili pepper, and a drizzle of your favourite hot sauce.
+Besides the flavoured butter, other delicious garnish options are sesame seeds, sliced chili pepper and hot sauce.

 I could legit enjoy this baked Japanese sweet potato as is for lunch, but if you want to make things more substantial for dinner, enjoy with:

 - Side salad

 - Bowl of soup, like spicy red lentil kale soup

 - Sandwich, like this veggie sandwich